-- This chart shows the total number of statutory benefit and non-statutory benefit claims reported by reporting quarter (or claim lodgement quarter) - Claims by reporting quarter act primarily as an indicator of changes in reporting from older accident periods, operational changes, and calendar time effects - Claims reported started to stabilise around 2018Q2, six months after the 2017 Scheme commenced - Claims reported in 2020Q2 is lower due to lower traffic volumes during the first COVID-19 lockdown in NSW.
-Similarly, claims reported in quarters 2021Q3 2022Q1 are lower due to the impact of the second COVID-19 lockdown which was longer and more severe than the previous lockdown.
+- This chart shows the total number of statutory benefit and non-statutory benefit claims reported by reporting quarter (or claim lodgement quarter) - Claims by reporting quarter act primarily as an indicator of changes in reporting from older accident periods, operational changes, and calendar time effects - Claims reported started to stabilise around 2018Q2, six months after the 2017 Scheme commenced - Claims reported in 2020Q2 and 2021Q3 2022Q1 are lower due to lower traffic volumes during the 2020 and 2021 COVID-19 lockdowns in NSW.
 The reduction in claims in the reporting quarters immediately after the COVID-19 lockdown periods may be partially attributed to delays in reporting.
-This trend has been similarly observed across all claim cohorts - Reported claim numbers have since increased to around 3,000 claims in reporting quarters 2022Q3 to 2023Q1, and 3,200 3,400 claims in reporting quarters 2023Q2 2023Q3, suggesting a return to pre-COVID-19 lockdown levels.
+This trend has been similarly observed across all claim cohorts - Reported claim numbers have since increased to above 3,000 suggesting a return to pre-COVID-19 lockdown levels.